oracle/coherence-operator/docs/samples/management/rest/standard/README.md

       coherence/coherence
    ```

-   > *Note:* If your version of the Coherence Operator does not default to using Coherence
-   > 12.2.1.4.0, then you will need to replace `your-12.2.1.4.0-Coherence-image` with an
-   > appropriate 12.2.1.4.0 image.
+   > *Note:* If your version of the Coherence Operator does not default to using Coherence 12.2.1.4.0, then you need to replace `your-12.2.1.4.0-Coherence-image` with an appropriate 12.2.1.4.0 image.

-   Once the install has completed, issue the following command to list the pods:
+   After the installation completes, list the pods:

    ```bash
    $ kubectl get pods -n sample-coherence-ns